-(a) Basis of consolidation
+Basis of consolidation (a)

 The consolidated financial statements are prepared by combining the financial statements of all the entities that comprise the consolidated entity, being the Company (the parent entity) and its subsidiaries as defined in Accounting Standard AASB 127 'Consolidated and Separate Financial Statements'.
 A list of subsidiaries appears in note 23 to the financial statements.
 Consistent accounting policies are employed in the preparation and presentation of the consolidated financial statements.